anil-writes/Web-Hosting-Guides/README.md

 Redeeming a Hostinger coupon code is quick and straightforward, even if you’re buying hosting for the first time.
 Just follow these simple steps to make sure your discount is applied correctly:

- 1. Start by visiting Hostinger’s **[official discount page](https://hostinger.in?REFERRALCODE=WEBPRO2025)** or the verified coupon link on this page (This ensures the offer is automatically applied).
+ 1. Start by visiting Hostinger’s **[official discount page](https://hostinger.in?REFERRALCODE=WEBPRO2025)** or click on the verified coupon links on this page (This ensures the offer is automatically applied).
  2. Browse through the available plans and choose the one that fits your needs, whether it’s Shared Hosting, WordPress Hosting, Cloud Hosting, or VPS.
  3. Add your selected plan to the cart and proceed to checkout.
- 4. If you’re using a manual coupon code, enter it in the promo code field during checkout.
- 5. In many cases, no code is required at all, as verified links apply the discount automatically.
+ 4. The Hostinger discount will be automatically applied if you use the verified **[direct discount link](https://hostinger.in?REFERRALCODE=WEBPRO2025)** from this page.
- 6. Complete your purchase and enjoy instant savings on your Hostinger hosting plan.
+ 5. Complete your purchase and enjoy instant savings on your Hostinger hosting plan.

 That’s it—no complicated steps or hidden conditions.
 Your discounted price will be visible before payment, so you can check everything with confidence before completing the checkout.